shortbloke/home_assistant_config/docs/automations.md

 ## Presence/Occupancy

 - Control the heating and lights, depending on who is at home.
-- Send notifications when ooors or windows aren't closed.
+- Send notifications when doors or windows aren't closed.

 ## Heating Control